PLIDA – Progetto Lingua Italiana Dante Alighieri Certification

 Use of the Certificate: The certificate B1, among other uses, is valid for the purpose of applying for Italian Citizenship.

-For more information, please contact the PLIDA Coordinator Prof. Giuseppe Tassone at firstname.lastname@example.org or call us at 206.289.0419.
+For more information and for inquiries about the possibility of enrolling for a different level of the exam, please contact the PLIDA Coordinator, Prof. Giuseppe Tassone at firstname.lastname@example.org or call us at 206.289.0419.
 Thank you!

 PLIDA Exams are held at: Casa Italiana – Italian Cultural Center, 13028 1st Ave.
 S., Burien, WA 98148.

 For more information contact the PLIDA Coordinator Prof. Giuseppe Tassone

 Duration of the Exam

 Definition of Level A1, A2, B1, B2, C1 and C2